 You can learn more about his strength training program in the article.

 The best example here at Topvelocity.net, with the 3X Pitching Velocity program which includes a very intense strength and conditioning program, is Mitchel Sewald.
 He is 17 and has been on the complete 3X program for the past 5 months.
 He went from 82mph to 92mph and just recently committed to LSU with a full ride.
-He has yet to even play his senior year in high school.
+He has yet to even play during his senior year in high school.

 The Myths Behind Strength Training for Pitchers